friends-of-presta/security-advisories/_posts/2024-02-27-simpleimportproduct.md

 **WARNING** : Be warned that this exploit will bypass the majority of WAF (zipped payload with htaccess auto-hijacked)

-Note : The author has moved its exposed ajax script which suffers a critical issue to the front controller under an unpredictable token.
-It remains a critical vulnerability issue with a CVSS 3.1 score [9.1/10](https://nvd.nist.gov/vuln-metrics/cvss/v3-calculator?vector=AV:N/AC:L/PR:H/UI:N/S:C/C:H/I:H/A:H)
+Note : The author has moved its exposed ajax script which suffers a critical issue to a front controller under an unpredictable token.
+It remains a critical vulnerability issue with a CVSS 3.1 score [9.1/10](https://nvd.nist.gov/vuln-metrics/cvss/v3-calculator?vector=AV:N/AC:L/PR:H/UI:N/S:C/C:H/I:H/A:H).
+For this reason, you should consider to delete this module.

 **Edit 2024-07-09 - WARNING** : This exploit is actively used to deploy webskimmer to massively steal credit cards.
 Since POC is now exploited, it is considered public.